 - It could be your ISP or the upload destination is having “issues”, so perhaps you just need to give it time.
 (Many upload services have different upload endpoints between their own web-based uploads and the 3rd-party API that plugins use, so it's possible their API could be having issues while their web-based tools continue to work, and vice-versa.)

-That being said, do make sure you're using the latest version of Lightroom.
-In particular, Lightroom 4.3 has some networking fixes over Lightroom 4.2 on Windows.
+Also, do make sure you're using the latest version of Lightroom.

 I generated a transaction at PayPal (see, here's my PayPal receipt as proof)... when will you send me the registration code?